Should you Buy or Lease your Dance Studio Space?

 Every business owner needs to consider what clients want at every stage of their journey.

-Should you decide to move your studio around the corner, most of your students probably won’t mind making the move with you.
-However, if you move your studio to the opposite side of town, there is the possibility that you might lose business.
+If you move your studio around the corner, most of your students probably won’t mind making the move with you.
+However, if you move your studio to the opposite side of town, you might lose business.

 Should you Consider Buying?